-The main concentration to which the Fund is exposed arises from the Fund's investments in debt securities.
+The main concentration to which the Fund is exposed arises from the Fund's investments.
 The Fund is also exposed to counterparty credit risk on trading derivative products, cash and cash equivalents, amounts due from brokers and other receivable balances.